jonesd/vlc-android-sdk/README.md

 ./gradlew vlcBuild{architecture} // build it, where architecture can be arm, arm64, x86, X86_64
 ```

-By default, when you clone using the command `./gradlew vlcCloneAndroid` it will checkout automatically to the most stable version possible.
+By default, when you clone using the `clone-repos.sh` bash script it will checkout automatically to the latest stable version.

 Reporting issues
 -----------------